-- Validate the Mobile client to protect against Malicious Bots and other automated programs
+- Validate the Mobile client to protect the mobile web application servers against Malicious Bots and other automated programs

-I’ll explain how Appdome addressed each of these key areas below.
+I’ll explain how Appdome addresses each of these key areas below.

 With Appdome’s Secure Communication, developers and security team can provide 360° protection for all mobile app connections: